heig-vd-dai-course/heig-vd-dai-course/11.03-ssh-and-scp/01-course-material/README.md

 If Bob wants to send a message to Alice, Bob encrypts the message with Alice's public key.
 Alice decrypts the message with her private key.

-If Bob wants to send a message to the rest of the world proving that only Bob was the author of the message, Bob encrypts the message with his private key.
-Bob can then send the message to whom suites best.
-The receipts can then decrypt the message with Bob's public key.
-If the message can be decrypted, it means that Bob is the author of the message.
+Bob can also digitally sign his messages to unequivocally prove that he is the author.
+He can do that by encrypting the message he wishes to sign with his private key.
+The recipients can then use Bob's public key to decrypt the message, proving that only Bob (or someone who has access to his private key) has written the message.

 In the case of SSH and GPG, the public key is used to encrypt the data and the private key is used to decrypt the data.